lmc2179/lmc2179.github.io/drafts/shapley.md

 We want model transparency = "Why did the model predict this outcome for this unit?"

-We want to explain anomalies/do RCA = "Why was this unit's outcome different from the average?"
+We want to explain anomalies/do RCA = "Why was this unit's predicted outcome different from the average?"

 Lets us my favorite example of a vital product that everyone needs: little tiny sunglasses for cats.